top of page

-What Constitutes “Informed Consent” in Pediatric Care?
+What Constitutes “Informed Consent” in Healthcare?

 The informed consent doctrine ensures that all individuals, including children, retain the legal right be fully informed when making decisions about their medical care.
 To give informed consent to a healthcare provider, it’s necessary to first have a comprehensive understanding of the risks, benefits, and alternative treatments involved with any medical choice, from routine exams to surgeries to prescription medications.